zafrirron/Dashboard-Boilerplate/README.md

 ## Docker Setup

-This project uses Docker to containerize the frontend, backend, and PostgreSQL services.
+This project uses Docker to containerize the frontend, backend, Strapi, and PostgreSQL services.

 ### Docker Compose